Steven Woodcock (film director)

 Steven Woodcock (born 13 July 1961) is a British film director, writer, and producer.
 He has made two movies set in north England, Between Two Women and The Jealous God.
-They are similar, being 1950s & 60s set, and resemble each other in how they were made but they are different in tone and narrative style.
-Woodcock has written at least one book under his own name, the novel of Between Two Women on which he based his film screenplay.
+They are similarly set in the 1950s and 1960s and resemble each other in production while differing in tone and narrative style.

-In the DVD documentary The Making of Between Two Women, Steven Woodcock takes the viewer into the main set for his third feature film Flight into Camden, to explain his filming methods.
-Various newspaper articles still on the web refer to this movie – an adaptation of the award-winning novel by Booker Prize winning David Storey, author of the classic This Sporting Life.
+Woodcock has written at least one book under his own name, the novel Between Two Women, on which he based a film screenplay.
+In the DVD documentary, The Making of Between Two Women, he gives a tour of the main set for his third feature film, Flight into Camden, to explain his filming methods on this adaptation of the award-winning novel by David Storey.

 Early life

 Steven Woodcock grew up in Huddersfield, West Riding of Yorkshire, England.
 He lived in Berry Brow and Milnsbridge, the latter an industrialized suburb to the west of Huddersfield centre where British Prime Minister Harold Wilson grew up.
-Many scenes in Woodcock’s films were shot in and around where he once lived.
-Milnsbridge’s imposing railway viaduct and part of Market Street are seen at the start of Between Two Women as are mills and factory chimneys (since the filming the mills have been converted into apartment blocks).
+Many scenes in his films were shot in and around where he once lived.
+Milnsbridge's imposing railway viaduct and part of Market Street are seen at the start of Between Two Women as are mills and factory chimneys (since the filming the mills have been converted into apartment blocks).
 Other locations in Huddersfield have included Fartown, Longwood, Beaumont Park, Holmfirth, Linthwaite, Marsden and a mill at Newsome.
 Scenes were also shot in nearby Bradford, Halifax and Keighley.

-Woodcock attended Berry Brow Junior School as a boy, then Newsome High School and Sports College between 1972–77 and Greenhead College from 1977–79.
-He then went to Batley School of Art and Design and Manchester University where he studied Industrial Design.
-By the time he was only 20 both his parents were dead.
-His father had died when Woodcock was still very young, leaving his widowed mother to bring him up on her own.
+Woodcock attended Berry Brow Junior School as a boy, then Newsome High School and Sports College between 1972 and 1977 and Greenhead College from 1977 to 1979.
+He then went to Batley School of Art and Design and Manchester University where he studied industrial design.
+His father had died when he was a boy, so his mother brought him up alone until she died when he was 20.

 Later career

 Throughout his childhood Woodcock wanted to work in movie and TV special effects.
 To try to get into the industry he made special effects films on 16mm in his spare time while at university.
-He says he was ridiculed by his school teachers when he was a teenager for saying he intended to work for famous Thunderbirds producer Gerry Anderson, yet when he was only 21 he achieved this, designing and making numerous special effects models for the TV show Terrahawks.
-He was not given a screen credit so to make up for it secretly wrote his large initials and date of birth with Letraset on the side of his spaceship models, in effect signing them.
-He also worked on blockbuster movies such as Aliens at Pinewood Studios and also the TV show, Wind in the Willows.
-For over ten years he ran his own model and special effects company mainly servicing advertising.
+He said he was ridiculed by his school teachers when he was a teenager for intending to work for Thunderbirds producer Gerry Anderson.
+He did so at age 21, designing and building special effects models for the TV show Terrahawks.
+He was not given a screen credit, so secretly signed his large initials and date of birth with Letraset on the sides of his spaceship models.
+He also worked on blockbuster movies such as Aliens at Pinewood Studios, and the TV show The Wind in the Willows.
+For over ten years he ran a model and special effects company, mainly serving advertising agencies.